The social contract between employer and employee that virtually guaranteed long-term employment forty years ago no longer exists.

 Take care of yourself

 Even under the best of circumstances, losing your job is stressful.
 Whatever form of exercise you participated in when you were working, keep it up!
 And if exercise hasn’t been part of your routine, now is a good time to start.
-Yoga is excellent for calming the mind as well as staying in shape.
+Consider investing in your mental health, as well, through meditation or free resources that allow you to take a step back, realign yourself, and move forward.

 This post was contributed by a guest author.